 Carotenoids are organic pigments that are naturally occurring in plants and some other photosynthetic organisms like algae, some types of fungus and some bacteria.
 There are over 600 known carotenoids; they are split into two classes, xanthophylls and carotenes.
 They absorb blue light.

 Until late in the 20th Century, the functions of these carotenoids were discussed only in terms of their potential vitamin A activity.
-But since it has been discovered that certain members of the carotenoid family, approximately 50 carotenoids of the known 600, are called “pro vitamin A” compounds because the body can convert them into retinol, an active form of vitamin A.
+However, it has since been discovered that certain members of the carotenoid family, approximately 50 carotenoids of the known 600, are called “pro vitamin A” compounds because the body can convert them into retinol, an active form of vitamin A.

 BioAlgae Concentrate contains many of these yellow/orange pigments from which pro and pro-pro-vitamin A can be made.
 Here is a partial list: